shamannexus/wap_twitch_testing/README.md

-# Selenium Test Suite
+# WAP Twitch Test Suite

-This repository contains a Selenium test suite for automating tests on a website.
-The tests are written using Python and pytest, and they utilize the Chrome WebDriver.
+This repository contains a Selenium test suite for automating tests on a website(Mobile emulator from Google Chrome).
+The tests are written using Python and pytest.

 ## Table of Contents
 - [Prerequisites](#prerequisites)